fashima/Python/README.md

 <p>As a Christian, my heart delights in God.
 For a long time I think about what I can create to honor and share God's word.
 This simple program is one of the answers to this search.</p>
 <h2>[Project 007] Password Generator</h2>
 <p>Unfortunately, Internet users are unable to create strong passwords.
 I have seen many reports in the news about people being hacked every day and the most common mistake they make is a weak password.
 I developed this program to help people create a better password.</p>
+<h2>[Project 008] BR Employee Payroll</h2>
+<p>One of the most difficult projects I've had to do.
+Calculating an employee's payroll following Brazilian legislation is very difficult and complex.
+I used the if/else statement a lot and I know I need to refactor this code, perhaps creating functions to do most of the calculation, but I don't have consistent knowledge about it, and understanding the calculation and translating it to the computer was the highlight of this project .
+Victory!!!</p>